 MailChimp Pay As You Go Plans

-Mailchimp’s Pay As You Go plans are marketed as flexible email plans for occasional users.
+Mailchimp’s Pay As You Go pricing plans are marketed as flexible email plans for occasional users.
 Think of it as an à-la-carte email marketing option.

 You purchase credits in advance; each email deducts one credit from your balance.
 For example, a business emailing 100 contacts will use 100 credits, aligning costs directly with usage.
 This system is perfect for those with seasonal campaigns or sporadic emailing needs, as it bypasses the commitment to a monthly subscription.